• en

 2 individual players running

-Football Training Plan: 3 Weekly Sessions for Intensity, Recovery & Strength
+Football Training Targets: 3 Weekly Sessions for Intensity, Recovery & Strength

 This blog outlines the training goals for football players based on their position.
 The targets are designed to simulate match intensity and ensure optimal performance while minimizing injury risk.